LKFai/opencsv-transpose/README.md

 "sex";"male";
 ```

-It also supports nested JSON to CSV, which makes
+It also supports nested JSON to CSV, which flattens
 ```json
 {
    "name":"Jon",